Welcome | spec | C-PLOT | Support | Users | Contact

 YES host_B:6789 4 SPEC Counters Only (TCP/IP)

 The DEVICE entry contains the host name or IP address of the server followed by a colon and either the name of a spec process that is being run in server mode or a port number on which the server is listening.
+If there is nothing before the colon or if there is no colon, "localhost" will be assumed (as of spec release 6.01).

 If a spec process name is given, the spec client will try each of the port numbers in the default range (6510 to 6530) and look for a matching server.

-The scaler device can be configured as either a timer/counter, making that device the master timer, or as counters only.
+The scaler device can be configured as a timer/counter, making that device the master timer, or as counters only.
 When configured as counters only, the associated spec client scaler channels passively mirror the values on the server.

 On the Motor and Scaler screens, the controller types should be selected as SPEC_M2 and SPEC_SC respectively.
 The specific motor or counter channel on the server is selected by the mnemonic.
 That is, the client and server have to use the same mnemonic for the same motor or counter channel.